7945 S Rainbow Blvd

 While the other Hawaiian places I’ve been to tend to use too much mayo in their macaroni salad, this one had just the right amount.
 It’s not drowned in sauce and doesn’t make the salad messy.
 The flavors from the katsu overpowered the macaroni salad, though, making it taste plain.

-Living in a family of seafood lovers, my family and I couldn’t leave without trying the “Fried Calamari” ($5.95).
+Growing up with seafood lovers, my family and I couldn’t leave without trying the “Fried Calamari” ($5.95).
 Resembling onion rings, the calamari was crisp and left breadcrumbs on our fingers.
 However, the calamari was dry, so adding sauce to the dish would’ve given it more texture.

 The next dish I chose was the “Half and Half Combo” ($10.26).
 At first glance, the portions looked generous.
 Unfortunately, the meat components of the combo were a bit disappointing.
 Although packed with flavor, the beef was thinner than I thought it would be, so putting a lot of it made the meal look more filling than it really was.
 The teriyaki chicken was decent, but more sauce could have been added to give it more taste.